Lyric Street Records: History

-SHeDAISY signed to the label in 1999 followed by Rascal Flatts.
+SHeDAISY signed with the label in 1999 followed by Rascal Flatts.
 Rascal Flatts debuted with Lyric Street in 2000 with the single "Prayin' for Daylight" and soon replaced SheDAISY as the company's flagship act.
 In December 2006, Lyric Street signed Bucky Covington, an American Idol finalist.

 The label launched a subsidiary label, Carolwood Records, in October 2008.
 Jessica Andrews was the first artist signed to this subsidiary label, followed by Trent Tomlinson (who was formerly signed to Lyric Street proper) and Love and Theft.
 Carolwood was shuttered in November 2009, with most of its staff being transferred back to Lyric Street.
 Love and Theft, Ruby Summer, Trent Tomlinson, and The Parks were moved to Lyric Street.

 On April 14, 2010, Disney Music Group announced the closure of the Lyric Street label.
 This announcement also stated that Bucky Covington, Kevin Fowler, Tyler Dickerson, and Rascal Flatts would be transferred to other branches of Disney Music Group.
 Buxton, Love and Theft, and The Parks were dropped altogether with the closure of Lyric.
-By August, Rascal Flatts had transferred to Big Machine Records.
-In 2011, Love and Theft moved to RCA Nashville.
+By August, Rascal Flatts had signed with Big Machine Records.
+In 2011, Love and Theft signed with RCA Nashville.